amd/aocl-fftz/examples/README.md

 functions.
 Use the provided cmake script "CMakeLists.txt" to compile and run the programs.
 Same script may be used on Linux and Windows platforms.

+Note: The examples in this directory assume that AOCL-FFTZ has been built
+       with multi-threading enabled (`ENABLE_MULTI_THREADING=ON`).

 Building on Linux
 -----------------